graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-payload-record.md

+---
+path: '/rules/mutation-payload-record'
-### 6.6.1.
-In the mutation response, return the modified resource and its id.
+title: '6.6.1.
+In the mutation response, return the modified resource and its id.'
+---

 In the Payload type of mutation, the modified resource must be returned.
 It is best if the field that returns the modified resource will have a fixed name – a record.
 Then clients will be able to automatically read the results of your mutation and do not waste time searching for the field in which the changed resource is returned.